erizov/Professor/semester_06/lecture_37_cost_optimization/spot_instances/school.en.md

 ## Simple Explanation

-Spot Instances is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Spot Instances is an algorithm used to solve specific problems in computer science.

 ## Where It's Used